 In 2017 Coldwell released AM, an album made entirely using broken radios.
 The work received critical support from Electronic Sound magazine, A Closer Listen, Analogue Trash, and The Wire, who described it as “everything hauntology could and should be in 2017.”

-Alongside old AM receivers, Coldwell uses cassette tape loops, modified toy instruments, sampling and digital processing of vintage media, to make his noise experiments and haunting soundscapes.
+Alongside old AM receivers, Coldwell uses cassette tape loops, modified toy instruments, field recordings, sampling and digital processing of vintage media, to make his noise experiments and haunting soundscapes.